TheSevenPens/WebDrawTabLagSim/FUTURES.md

 - **Accessibility**: Add ARIA labels to controls, keyboard navigation for sliders, and a text description of the current animation state.
 - **State serialization**: Encode the full slider/toggle state into a URL hash so configurations can be shared as links.
 - **Performance profiling**: At high subdivision counts or brush trail lengths, the render loop may become CPU-bound.
 Could profile and optimize the hot path, or consider WebGL for the stroke rendering.

+## UI / Layout

+- **Remember collapsed section state**: Persist which sections are expanded/collapsed in localStorage so users don't have to re-expand their preferred sections on every page load.
+- **Responsive side panel**: Allow the side panel to be resized by dragging, or auto-collapse on narrow viewports.
+- **Keyboard shortcuts**: Add hotkeys for common actions (space for play/pause, R for restart, etc.).